-The Council's maximum exposure to credit risk in relation to its investments in commercial institutions (banks and building societies) of £125m as at 31st March 2022 (£69m as at 31st March 2021) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments in commercial institutions (banks and building societies) of £33m as at 31st March 2023 (£125m as at 31st March 2022) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of non-recovery applies to all of the Council's deposits, but there was no evidence at 31st March 2022 or subsequently that this was likely to crystallise.
+A risk of non-recovery applies to all of the Council's deposits, but there was no evidence at 31st March 2023 or subsequently that this was likely to crystallise.

-The Council's exposure to credit risk in relation to its investments in other local authorities is £188m (£198m as at 31st March 2021).
+The Council's exposure to credit risk in relation to its investments in other local authorities is \pounds 197m (\pounds 188m as at 31st March 2022).
 Such investments are assessed to be virtually risk free.

-As a result of loan repayments in 21/22 and having already made prudent provision in previous years, the Council has reversed credit impairments of £0.1m in 2021/22, based on historical experience and market conditions at 31st March 2022.
-There were credit impairments of £0.01m in 2020/21.
+As a result of loan repayments in 22/23 and having already made prudent provision in previous years, the Council has reversed credit impairments of $\pounds 0.1m$ in 2022/23, based on historical experience and market conditions at 31st March 2023.
+There were also reversals of credit impairments of $\pounds 0.1m$ in 2021/22.

-The value of the Council's receivables classified as financial instruments on the Balance Sheet as at 31st March 2022 was £19.9m (£17.9m as at 31st March 2021).
-The following matrix is used for both 2021/22 and 2020/21 to estimate the non-collectible proportion of these receivables.
+The value of the Council's receivables classified as financial instruments on the Balance Sheet as at 31st March 2023 was £24.4m (£19.9m as at 31st March 2022).
+The following matrix is used for both 2022/23 and 2021/22 to estimate the non-collectible proportion of these receivables.

-Age of Receivable Estimated Non-Collection
+Age of Receivable Estimated Non-Collection Rate

-Rate

 Less than One Month 0%

 One Month to Three Months 10%

 Four Months to Six Months 25%

 Seven Months to Nine Months 50%

 Ten Months to One Year 75%

 One Year to Two Years 80%

 Over Two Years 100%

-It is estimated that the uncollectable amount on commercial and personal debts outstanding as at 31st March 2022 will be £10.1m (£9.0m as at 31st March 2021) and that the impaired value of these debts are £9.8m (£8.9m as at 31st March 2021).
+It is estimated that the uncollectable amount on commercial and personal debts outstanding as at 31st March 2023 will be £10.8m (£10.1m as at 31st March 2022) and that the impaired value of these debts are £13.6m (£9.8m as at 31st March 2022).